Facebook, Twitter, and Instagram are often seen as social media royalty, but Pinterest is the real winner for eCommerce businesses.

 2018 is set to be the year when AI finally becomes an integral part of our everyday life.
 A particular AI feature that should not be overlooked is Pinterest’s Shazam-like image app: the Pinterest Lens.
 This allows the user to point their smartphone at any object — and Pinterest will then serve up similar image results from its content database.

 There’s also a new “Lens your Look” feature which enables users to snap an item of clothing they own and then Pinterest will provide ideas for how to wear it.
 All fashion brands should be looking into ways of upping their visual commerce game when it comes to styling and curating products.

 If you’re in the UK, US, or Canada and have a business account with Pinterest, there’s another new feature that should not be overlooked: Pincodes.
 Similar to QR codes, they are special codes that take people through to a designated Pinterest board when scanned with a smartphone.

 It’s a clever way of giving customers extra content and bringing them closer to your brand and will be especially useful for any multichannel stores that have a physical retail outfit as well.

 If you want to find out how you can get more followers and more customers using Pincodes, the video below is the perfect place to start.

 Another reason for not overlooking Pinterest is that it’s a great tool for helping to establish your business as a market leader and authoritative voice in your chosen field.

-Instructographics are a particular favorite of the Pinterest user.
-These ‘how to’ posts tend to be a multi-panelled visual that tells the user how to do something in great detail.
+Instructographics are a particular favourite of the Pinterest user.
+These ‘how to’ posts tend to be multi-panelled visual that tells the user how to do something in great detail.
 It’s a handy way of distilling a process that you’re an expert in into a visually appealing and useful series of images.
 (Get some help here on how to DIY a great visual brand).

 Cake decorating and recipe company Wilton’s have a series of content that they’ve produced to position themselves as a thought leader within the baking space.
 This example below is just one of the many they’ve created.